BioCells MedicalBioCells Medical

 Treatment Administration

 Cells are delivered by intravenous infusion or targeted nebulisation — no surgery, no general anaesthesia.
-Treatment is available at our Warsaw clinic or with our medical team at your location worldwide.
-Airport transfers, accommodation and visa support are included in the programme.
+Airport transfers, accommodation and visa support are included in the programme for international patients.

 05